Winter Fun in the Smokies: 7 Fun Events & Activities

 The course is hilly, although the festive atmosphere and beautiful mountain scenery will help propel you to the finish.
 In fact, I even PR’d in this race despite the tough hills.
 Afterwards you can head right over to the indoor water-park at Wilderness at the Smokies Resort for a little R&R (the partner hotel & starting point of the race – runners receive a discounted rate!).
 Check out the Santa Hustle Smokies Race website for more info.

-Everything is conveniently organized into sections i.e. nutcrackers, water globes, lighting, outdoor decor, color coded ornaments, etc. Great place to shop for unique decorations and ornaments for your house that you will not find in a typical department store.
+Everything is conveniently organized into sections i.e. nutcrackers, water globes, lighting, outdoor decor, color coded ornaments, etc. This is a great place to shop for unique decorations and ornaments for your house that you will not find in a typical department store.
 Decorations for every budget and style line the aisles.
 The shop is open year-round so you can get into the festive spirit no matter what time of the year you visit.

 Across the street, you will find The Inn at Christmas Place, a year-round holiday themed hotel, featuring beautiful Bavarian architecture and festive events all year round.